 The fact that a child or young person may be LGBTQ+ is not in itself an inherent risk factor for harm.
-However, children who are LGBTQ+ can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBTQ+ (whether or not this is the case) can be just as vulnerable as children who identify as LGBTQ+.
+However, we recognise that children who are (or who are perceived to be) lesbian, gay, bisexual or gender questioning (LGBTA+) can be targeted by other children.
+We also recognise that LGBTQ+ children are more likely to experience poor mental health.